-First of all, a good quality housing is needed to provide protection and stable position of the optical parts.
-The binoculars housing is often rubber coated to protect the instrument from shocks and blows when use gets tough.
+First of all, it needs a precisely manufactured, high-quality housing that offers protection and stable permanent placement of the optical parts.
+The chassis of better binoculars has often some sort of rubber armor to protect the instrument from shocks and blows when use gets tough.
 Some models may have protective coatings in eye-catching colors, such as orange or yellow, so they are easy to spot in dull light conditions.

-Although even a rubber coating protects against mechanical impact and the occasional water drops, the rubber coating only is no guaranty of water or moisture penetrating and reaching the inside of the binoculars.
+Although a rubber coating protects against mechanical shocks and occasional drops of water, the rubber coating alone is no guarantee that no water or moisture will get into the binoculars.

-In order to protect the optical systems and mechanical parts of a high-quality pair of binoculars from fogging, growing mold, and corroding due to the building up of moisture, they are filled with a gas.
+In order to protect the optical systems and mechanical parts of a high-quality pair of binoculars from fogging, growing lens fungus, and internal corrosion due to the building up of moisture, they are filled with an inert gas.

-A binocular filled with an inert gas with a slight positive pressure prevents anything being able to enter it.
+Binoculars are filled with gas with a slight positive pressure to prevent anything from being able to enter them.
 Moisture can not build up through condensation when taking the glass from cold to warm or exposing it to other temperature fluctuations.

-Some binoculars have small valves that allow to control the internal pressure of the binoculars and to renew the gas filling if required.
-Gas-filled binoculars guaranty perfect viewing in every situation.
+Some binoculars have small valves that allow them to control the internal pressure of the binoculars and to renew the gas filling if required.
+Gas-filled binoculars guarantee perfect viewing in every situation.

-The advantage of Argon gas filled binoculars over a Nitrogen filling is that the larger Argon atoms take much longer to disappear from the binoculars.
-This is because no matter how accurate something is manufactured, no material and nothing is absolute gas gas-tight.
-And as the law of Diffusion requires everything wants to be in an equilibrium.
+The advantage of Argon gas-filled binoculars over a Nitrogen filling is that the larger Argon atoms take much longer to disappear from the binoculars.
+This is because no matter how accurately something is manufactured, no material and nothing is absolutely gas-tight.
+And as the law of Diffusion requires everything wants to be in equilibrium.

-This means that over time, the gas from the inside of the binocular, where the Argon or Nitrogen concentration is very high compared to the concentration outside the binocular, will diffuse out till and equal concentration is reached.
+This means that over time the gas from inside the binoculars, where the argon or nitrogen concentration is very high compared to the concentration outside the binoculars, will diffuse outwards until a balanced concentration is reached.

-Purging the air and filling a waterproof binocular with an inert gas may provide additional benefits such as thermal shock in extreme temperature fluctuations.
-However, the main purpose of an air tight and water tight binoculars whether it is just filled with air or with another noble gas is to stop moisture from entering and preventing mold and fungus to grow on the glass surfaces.
+Both are waterproof and fog proof, whether it is just filled with air or with a noble gas, a waterproof seal is to stop moisture from entering and prevents binoculars’ internal fogging, thus preventing mold and fungus to grow on the glass surfaces.